mittalHimanshu/YouTubeStats-app/README.md

 # YouTubeStats

-A Desktop app created with `Angular CLI` and `Electron`.
+A Desktop app created with `Angular CLI` and `Electron` for the realtime count of youtube channel subscribers by channel-id.

 ## Packaged app

-<a href="https://mittalhimanshu151.000webhostapp.com/Installers/YTStats/YTStats-win32-ia32.rar">Click Here </a> to download the packaged app
+<a href="https://mittalhimanshu151.000webhostapp.com/Installers/YTStats/YTStats-win32-ia32.rar">Click Here </a> to download the packaged app.

 ## Installers